Household Poisons

 - Teach children not to touch, taste or smell a product unless given by an adult.

-Many household cleaning products and disinfectants are "lookalikes," or look like food and drinks commonly found in the home.
+Many household cleaning products are "lookalikes," or look like food and drinks commonly found in the home.
 They can be difficult to tell apart especially if the label is missing or the product has been poured into another container like a cup.
 Some of these products are brightly colored and packaged in a similar container to their lookalike counterpart.
 They may smell nice and or have a sweet taste which may not deter a child (or adult) from consuming it.
-The poison center receives calls about BOTH children and adults who have been exposed to these products accidentally.
-Be on the look out for these types of products and follow our safety tips to protect your loved ones.
-If you suspect a poisoning, don't take a chance.
-Call 1-800-222-1222 to speak with a poison specialist.
+The poison center receives calls about both children and adults who have been exposed to these products accidentally.
+Be on the look-out for these types of products and follow our safety tips listed at the top of the page, to prevent exposures.

 Learn more from our partners:

-- View or download liquid laundry packet ingestion fact sheet from the American Association of Poison Control Centers.
+- Liquid laundry packet ingestion fact sheet from the American Association of Poison Control Centers.

 - Always keep loose batteries locked away.